case-contract-testing/contract-case/README.md

 ## Values

-- User first: If misconfigurations happen, Case will print helpful errors that assist the user in finding a solution
+- User first: If misconfigurations happens, Case will print helpful errors that assist the user in finding a solution
+- Not magic: Case prefers strict and fail-fast behaviour over "I guess you probably meant this".
+Note - that is fail-fast _with helpful errors_

 ## Design